swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 To avoid this issue, you have 3 options.
 Doing any one of them will suffice:

-1- Using `!(github.run_attempt > 1)` in an `if` condition so reruns of the same job don't use cache at all, and result in a clean build.
+1- Using `!(github.run_attempt > 1)` in an `if` condition so reruns of the same job don't try to restore any caches at all, and result in a clean build.
 This mean you'll be able to use the "Re-run jobs" button in the GitHub Actions UI, and have a clean build.

 ```diff